gbif/hp-gb32/travel-accommodation.md

 ## Arriving in Colombia

 ### International Airports
-The primary gateway for international arrivals is [El Dorado International Airport (BOG)](https://eldorado.aero/) in Bogota.
+The primary gateway for international arrivals is <a href="https://eldorado.aero/" target="_blank">El Dorado International Airport (BOG)</a> in Bogota.
 The airport is located approximately 15 km (9.3 miles) from the city center.
 Direct international flights connect Bogota with major cities throughout the Americas, Europe, and some destinations in Asia.

 ### Transportation from the Airport